 - Tags - Basic or UDT Tags provide realtime data (available to all projects).

 - Alarming - Alarms exist on Tags, and so are not in a project (available to all projects).

 In addition to these resources, the Gateway connections and settings are available to all projects and are set up in the Gateway.
-These include resources such as database connections, OPC server and device connections, and more.
+These include resources such as database connections and OPC server and device connections.